There are many incredible day trips from Rome and you can easily leave the city and feel you are a world apart from it.

-The most popular place to visit is Frascati, where the main attractions are the Renaissance and Baroque villas built by noble Roman families.
-The ones you shouldn’t miss are Villa Aldobrandini and Villa Falconieri.
+The most popular place is Frascati, where the main attractions are the Renaissance and Baroque villas built by noble Roman families.
+Don’t miss Villa Aldobrandini and Villa Falconieri.
 Make sure to also visit San Pietro Cathedral.
-When lunch time comes, head to one of the many osterie and try the porchetta (slowly roasted pork on the spit).
+When lunch time comes, head to one of the many osterie and try porchetta (slowly roasted pork on the spit).

-Other places to visit are Nemi, Rocca di Papa, and Castel Gandolfo – which is famous for the summer residence of the Pope (a property that actually belongs to the Vatican) and a great addition to a Vatican tour.
+Other places to visit are Nemi, Rocca di Papa, and Castel Gandolfo – famous for being the summer residence of the Pope (a property that actually belongs to the Vatican).

 Located on the shores of a volcanic lake from which it takes its name, this is a lovely small medieval town in the province of Viterbo that can be easily visited on day trips from Rome.
-It used to be a fishing and farming village but at the beginning of the 15th century the pope gave it to the Orsini family, who built the local castle, now known as Odescalchi Castle – the most famous local attraction.
+It used to be a fishing and farming village but at the beginning of the 15th century the pope gave it to the Orsini family, who built the local castle, now known as Odescalchi Castle.
 This mansion has been disputed by Roman aristocrats throughout the 15th century and was finally confiscated by pope Alexander VI in 1496.

 Other attractions include the beautiful Santo Stefano cathedral and the lake and nature reserve that are a perfect place for a relaxing walk.

-PRACTICAL INFORMATION: Trains to Bracciano leave from various stations in Rome – Trastevere, Ostiense, San Pietro or Valle Aurelia heading to Viterbo.
+HOW TO GET THERE: Trains to Bracciano leave from various stations in Rome – Trastevere, Ostiense, San Pietro or Valle Aurelia heading to Viterbo.
 All trains stop in Bracciano.
+You can check the train timetable and buy train tickets here.
 Alternatively, you can go there on a guided trip.
 For more information, click here.